Describe the time when you first talked in a foreign language: IELTS Speaking Cue Card

 Follow up questions

-How did you prepare for speaking in English during the campaign?
+How did you prepare for speaking in a foreign language during the campaign?

-What challenges did you face while speaking in a foreign language?
+What challenges did you face while speaking in English?

-How has your experience influenced your language learning journey?
+How has your experience influenced your language learning since then?

 Band >7